Part of the TeachMe Series

 Usually, as the pregnancy progresses there is an increase in insulin resistance however, normally this can be counteracted by increasing insulin production.
 In women with gestational diabetes, this compensatory increase in insulin levels does not occur which results in high blood sugar levels.

-The diagnostic criteria for diagnosing a woman with gestational diabetes is as follows:
+The diagnostic criteria for diagnosing a woman with gestational diabetes are as follows:

 Risk factors for developing GDM include age, high BMI before pregnancy, family history of type 2 diabetes and smoking.